 We intend to utilize the personnel, infrastructure, relationships and experience of GSC Group and our investment adviser to enhance the growth of our business.
 We currently have no employees, and each of our executive officers is also an officer of GSC Group.
-Following completion of this offering GSC Group and its affiliates will own 1,041,384 shares of common stock, which it will have received in exchange for the contribution of its interests in CDO Fund III in connection with the Contribution.
+Following completion of this offering GSC Group will own shares of common stock, which it will have received in exchange for the contribution of its interests in CDO Fund III in connection with the Contribution.
 See "Contribution."
 Upon completion of this offering, GSC Group will no longer have any continuing economic interest or affiliation with CDO Fund III.